 - Effects due to operational risks may create irrecoverable losses.
 Sometimes, the losses can also lead to the cancellation of licenses for the responsible employee and/or the organization as a whole.

 - It creates damage to the brand name to the employee as well as to the organization.
 It can lead to lifetime losses and trust in the market for such employees and/or the organization.

 - The effect created due to operational risk can be identified and assessed only after significant losses are met.
-Every organization has a bar created for immaterial losses incurred, only over which the cause for a material loss is investigated.
+Every organization has a bar made for immaterial losses incurred, only when the cause for a material loss is investigated.

 - Once an error is noticed, it may or not be reversible and corrected.
 Even if it can be reversed, there are chances of losses already incurred.
 Hence, it is best to create proper control checks at all steps of any process.

-Operational risk is inevitable in any and all processes or transactions.
-This is one type of risk which is controllable in nature, however, not guaranteed to be eliminated.
+Operational risk is inevitable in any process or transaction.
+This is one type of risk that is controllable; however, not guaranteed to be eliminated.
 Even if all control checks are in place, there is scope at various steps for such type of error.
-The best that can be done is to have a robust quality check process at the end of any type of product processing.
+The best that can be done is to have a robust quality check process at the end of any product processing.
 This quality check process should be in-built within departments before the product is delivered to clients/end-user.
-Such quality check owners then become responsible for the entire product processing and are liable to any product related questions/clarifications required later.
+Such quality check owners become responsible for the entire product processing and are liable to any work-related questions/clarifications required later.

 It becomes the organization’s responsibility at the end of all, to deliver a quality product as per the norms and agreement between them and the client.
 After all, for the client company’s promised delivery is all that matters.

 This has been a guide to what are Operational Risks and its definition.
 Here we discuss the top 5 types of operational risks along with examples, disadvantages, and limitations.
 You can learn more about risks from the following articles –